GULibrarySandbox/intro-text-mining-analysis-old/content/1-what.md

 nav: true
 ---

-# What is text mining and analysis
+# What is text mining and analysis?

 Text mining is the use of computational methods to extract data from collections of unstructured or semi-structured text.
 The goal of text mining is to discover & extract information or patterns hidden in text, often across large collections of text.